csinowato/application-security-labs/infinite-loop/README.md

 };
 fwrite(program, 256, 1, fd1);
 ```
-The crafted gift card file was then loaded into the `giftcardreader` application.
+The crafted gift card file was then loaded into the gift card reader application.
 Because there was no check for `arg1` being positive, the negative value of `0xee` caused the pointer to move backwards repeatedly.
 This prevented the loop termination condition from being met, which caused the application to hang indefinitely.

 ## Impact
 Exploiting this vulnerability caused the application to enter an infinite loop, rendering it unresponsive.
-In a real world context, this could be further exploited to perform a denial-of-service (DoS) attack.
+In a real-world context, this could be further exploited to perform a denial-of-service (DoS) attack.

 ## Mitigation
 To mitigate the issue, I added a check to make sure that `arg1` only gets added to `pc` if it is a positive value.
 This prevents the iterator from continuously getting decremented if `arg1` is negative, thus preventing an infinite loop.